BJL156/ARM-Assembler/README.md

 cmake -B build
 cmake --build build
 ```
-On Linux the executable gets written to `build/assembler`.
+The final executable will be written to: `build/assembler`.

 ## Usage
 ```